relay2334/SPV1/README.md

-# Wall of Sheep
+# Shepards Pi

 ## Introduction

-This version of the "Wall of Sheep" is based off of Steve McGrath's DoFler (Dashboard Of Fail).
-The Wall of Sheep is Node.js front-end web server displaying data from multiple different network sniffing and analysis tools.
+Shepards Pi is a spin off of the Wall of Sheep project to create a localized wireless sniffing tool.

 ## Sniffing Tools